Possible COVID-19 exposure at Davenport Civil Rights Commission meeting

 Most cases of COVID-19 show mild symptoms, which can include fever, cough and shortness of breath.

 Per doctor’s orders, the attendee is being quarantined, Lacey said in the email.
-Their identity and symptoms are not known publicly.
+Their identity is not known publicly.
+Lacey said the individual is "experiencing respiratory symptoms."

+"There is now a regional consortium with members of many other local government entities working on this issue and developing a coordinated regional response strategy, and the City of Davenport is participating in these efforts," said Mallory Merritt, city human resources director, in an email.
+"The City is not currently aware of any City of Davenport employee COVID-19 cases.
+We are also not aware of any employees working from home due to mandatory or self-quarantine procedures."

 “The Civil Rights Conference room is a perfect place to pass a virus.
-The room is small and people are very close together,” said Rich Pokora, a commission member who has previously supported moving the commission meetings to City Council Chambers.
+The room is small and people are very close together,” said Richard Pokora, a Civil Rights commisioner who has previously supported moving the commission meetings to City Council Chambers.
+(Those requests are part of an alleged open meetings law violation.)

 Graham Ambrose is the Iowa politics reporter for the Quad-City Times.